 5. Edge Joint.

-This one is similar to a lap joint where parts of the base metal overlapping each other, but instead of fillet welded this joint is butt welded on the thickness side where the end of the material meets.
+This one is similar to a lap joint where parts of the base metal overlap each other, but instead of fillet welded this joint is butt welded on the thickness side where the end of the material meets.

 This welding joint is also similar to the flanged corner joint and flanged butt joint, where part of the base metal is bent and welded on the end side.
-Because there’s a contact area of the two metals, corrosion is a problem.
+Because there’s a contact area between the two metals, corrosion is a problem.
 So do defects like porosity, slag inclusion, and lack of fusion just like in any other type of joint.

 Other Type Weld Joint

-While there are probably many other joint configurations that are sometimes exclusive to some certain welding process or some product, making it not widely used.
+While there are probably many other joint configurations that are sometimes exclusive to some certain welding process or some product, making it is not widely used.
 One type of special joint that’s familiar to me is cruciform.
 It’s basically two base metals perpendicular to one base metal forming a cross.
-This joint can be commonly found on the ship bottom girder, the part that connects the bottom center girder with the bottom frame.
+This joint can be commonly found on the ship’s bottom girder, the part that connects the bottom center girder with the bottom frame.

 Joining this part can be complicated due to the built-up stress caused by welding.
 Making it a stress concentration point that can severely weaken the connection.
 That’s why when designing a joint that forms a cross, a special testing method that determines the fatigue strength of the joint is compulsory because of potential failure.
 For Welding Symbols, see Welding Symbols Guide and Chart.